ambevan/OpenFDA_Case_Study/README.md

 The repository contains two Jupyter notebooks:

-1. 'Exploring_OpenFDA_Adverse_Reactions.ipynb'
-A summary exploration of the entire FAERS database
+1. 'Exploring_OpenFDA_Adverse_Reactions.ipynb' : a summary exploration of the entire FAERS database

-2. 'Severity of adverse reactions in children.ipynb' A more detailed investigation into a subset of the database composed of 5000 records of pediatric data
+2. 'Severity of adverse reactions in children.ipynb' : a more detailed investigation into a subset of the database composed of 5000 records of pediatric data

 It also contains three python modules ('collect_data.py', 'clean_data.py' and 'process_data.py') which are used by these notebooks.